mattermost/mattermost-handbook/operations/research-and-development/engineering/data-engineering.md

 * [dbt](https://docs.getdbt.com/docs/introduction) is a tool, written in Python, that allows you to execute the Transform step of your ELT or ETL process.
 * We use it to transform raw data in our Snowflake warehouse into more easily usable tables and views.
 * Our dbt implementation is [here](https://github.com/mattermost/mattermost-data-warehouse/tree/master/transform/snowflake-dbt)
-* We are still building out our transformations, but a good example to look at [here](https://github.com/mattermost/mattermost-data-warehouse/tree/master/transform/snowflake-dbt/models/finance) where we take raw data from our Salesforce instance, and use it to calculate ARR of our customers.
 * Dbt has a concept of [sources](https://docs.getdbt.com/docs/using-sources) and [models](https://docs.getdbt.com/docs/building-models).
   * An example sources file is [here](https://github.com/mattermost/mattermost-data-warehouse/blob/master/transform/snowflake-dbt/models/orgm/sources.yml) and this specifies already existing raw data that dbt can pull from to build models.
   * Then, you can define models that reference the sources.